GitJit-max/learning-linux/chapter/01-intro.md

 - A mix of boredom and curiosity.
 - I was 16 and wanted to be edgy and unique.
 - I played with GNU/Linux for decades before I made the permanent switch.
-- I didnt really swtich to GNU/Linux, but more of, learned how to utilize it.
+- I didnt really swtich to GNU/Linux, but more of, learned how to utilize it. [^redd]

 ### Features